twallema/pySODM/docs/optimization.md

 >    * **thetas** (list or 1D np.ndarray) - A list with values of model parameters.
 Values ordermust correspond to the order of `parameter_names`

 >    **Returns:**
->    * **warmup** (float) - Offset between simulation start and start of data collection.
-Because 'warmup' does not reside in the model parameters dictionary, this argument is only returned if 'warmup' is in the parameter name list 'pars'
 >    * **param_dict** (dict) - Model parameters dictionary with values of parameters `parameter_names` set to the values listed in `thetas`

 ***function* variance_analysis(data, resample_frequency)**